monopole/snips/README.md

 snips thockin > /tmp/snips.md
 ```

-The time period is a start date and a day count that includes the start date,
+The time period is a start date and a day count,
-or a start and end date inclusive.
+or a start and an end date, inclusive.

 The default value for `--day-count` is 14 (two weeks).